 How to Carve a Pumpkin Step by Step

-If you are wondering how to carve a pumpkin into a jack-o’-lantern, here’s what you need to know: Obviously, you need a pumpkin (see above), plus you’ll need a couple of tools for cutting, scraping, and carving (you probably have some in your kitchen drawers that will serve).
+If you are wondering how to carve a pumpkin into a jack-o’-lantern, here’s what you need to know: Obviously, you need a pumpkin (see above) — plus you’ll need a couple of tools for cutting, scraping and carving.
+(You probably have some in your kitchen drawers that will work.)

 Scooping and scraping tools: